lpdfio/lpdf-vscode/README.md

 ### Live PDF Preview

-Open any LPDF XML file and trigger **LPDF: Preview PDF** to see a live PDF preview rendered via the WASM engine — entirely on your machine, no server required.
+Open any Lpdf XML file and trigger **Lpdf: Preview PDF** to see a live PDF preview rendered via the WASM engine — entirely on your machine, no server required.
 The preview updates on every save.

 ### Export PDF

-**LPDF: Export PDF** renders the current XML template and writes the PDF to disk.
+**Lpdf: Export PDF** renders the current XML template and writes the PDF to disk.

 ### XSD Autocomplete & Validation

-The extension registers the LPDF XSD schema automatically when you open an LPDF XML file.
+The extension registers the Lpdf XSD schema automatically when you open an Lpdf XML file.
 Get attribute autocomplete, element validation, and inline documentation — no configuration needed.
 Requires the [Red Hat XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).

 ---

 ## Requirements

 - [Red Hat XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) — required for XSD autocomplete and validation (installed automatically as a dependency)
-- A valid LPDF license key to remove the preview watermark (configure via `lpdf.licenseKey` in Settings)
+- A valid Lpdf license key to remove the preview watermark (configure via `lpdf.licenseKey` in Settings)

 ---